 Guide to the Application Process

-This document is distributed to students and parents at the family meeting with the college adviser in the spring of junior year or fall of senior year.
-Please also view our position paper on ethics in the college application process; this document is also provided to seniors and parents at the family meeting.
+This document is distributed to students and parents at the family meeting with the college advisor in the spring of junior year or fall of senior year.
+Please be sure to view our position paper on ethics in the college application process; this document is also contained in the Guide.

 College applications are an important part of the admissions process because they reflect you as a person and as a student.
 Indeed, unlike other information colleges receive about you, the application comes directly from you.
 Standardized test scores, grades, and recommendations represent your performance and other people’s comments about you; the application can allow others to see you as you want to present yourself.
 The organization and timeliness of your application contribute to the evaluation process, which centers, of course, on content.
 It is therefore very important that you do a first-rate job and take the utmost care in completing each application.
 Do not wait until the last minute to complete your applications.

 While the application process need not be difficult, it can be confusing at times, and it certainly can be time-consuming.
 What follows is designed to help ease your way through some of the more technical aspects of filling out an application.

 Even if you are not going to fill out applications immediately, we strongly urge you to read through this material now.
 There are numerous things you need to do, deadlines to plan for, and people you might need to speak to long before you ever actually sit down to fill out an application.

 Helpful Hints Before You Get Started

 - Read and follow instructions!

 Carefully consult the website of every college to which you intend to apply.
 These websites contain instructions about general application requirements, required standardized tests, requirements for special programs and/or merit scholarships, supplemental essays, portfolio submission, auditions, financial aid deadlines and procedures, deferring for a year, etc. Any of these details is subject to change each year..